edgelesssys/marblerun/docs/overview.md

 ### Manifest:Infrastructures

-Future versions of Marblerun will allow you to define certain trusted infrastructures and harware configurations under *Infrastructures*.
+Future versions of Marblerun will allow you to define certain trusted infrastructures and hardware configurations under *Infrastructures*.

 ## Coordinator

 The *Coordinator* represents the control plane in Marblerun.
-It communnicates with the data plane through gRPC and provides an HTTP-REST interface on the client side.
+It communicates with the data plane through gRPC and provides an HTTP-REST interface on the client-side.
 The *Coordinator* can be configured with several environment variables:

 * `EDG_COORDINATOR_MESH_ADDR`: The listener address for the gRPC server